 Abbreviations: CGA, corrected gestational age; GFR, glomerular filtration rate; MIC, minimal inhibitory concentration; BD, twice a day; IV, intravenous

 The elimination half-life of fosfomycin in neonates following IV bolus is described in two studies and ranges from 2.4-7.0 hours following a dose of 25-50 mg/kg) [27,28].
-However, gestational age was only described in one study (36.3 weeks ± 0.7) and both studies included low birth weight infantslikely to be (mean 1.9 kg ± 0.1/0.4).
-Longer fosfomycin half-life in neonates compared to children (5-13 years) is likely to be largely due to the lower clearance associated with maturation of glomerular filtration [31], but also to a lesser extent may be due to greater volume of distribution (0.41 L/Kg in neonates versus 0.35 L/Kg in children ).
+The variation in half-life values may be explained by difference in postnatal and gestational age between cohorts (gestational age was only described in one study (36.3 weeks ± 0.7), postnatal age was not described for the other study) and both studies included low birth weight infants.
+Therefore, there are potentially wide variations in renal maturation between the cohorts.
+Longer fosfomycin half-life in neonates compared to children (5-13 years) [ref] is likely to be largely due to the lower clearance associated with maturation of glomerular filtration [31], but also to a lesser extent may be due to greater volume of distribution (0.41 l/kg in neonates versus 0.35 l/kg in children [ref]).
 Due to the limited availability of data, it is difficult to accurately describe the effects of prematurity or weight on clearance of fosfomycin in neonates.

-ssorroborate this data, with
+Few studies have explored the appropriate pharmacokinetics/pharmacodynamic (PK/PD) target for optimal systemic treatment with fosfomycin.
+The comparison of in vitro fosfomycin studies is difficult due to the use of varying glucose-6-phosphate supplementation in agar which potentiates fosfomycin’s antimicrobial activity [Andrews, 1983].
+The first observational studies to measure fosfomycin concentration [Pfausler 2004, Sauermann 2005] produced equivocal results, partly due to limited exploration of PD parameters and measurement of fosfomycin in discrete physiological compartments (cerebrospinal fluid (CSF), abscess fluid).
+The first paper to explore the intrinsic PD characteristics of fosfomycin [Mazzei et al., IJAA, 2006] presented in vivo data suggestive of concentration-dependent killing with a significant post-antibiotic effect.
+Recent hollow-fibre models cprovide evidence that area under the curve over the minimum inhibitory concentration (AUC/MIC) correlates with suppression of bacterial resistance [Docobo-Perez, AAC 2015].

-A neonatal Cmax at 60-90 mg/L is comparable with that attained in adult populations [32].
+A neonatal Cmax (after IV administration) at 60-90 mg/l [ref] is comparable with that attained in adult populations [32].
 Whilst there is evidence demonstrating oral bioavailability of fosfomycin in adults [33], no data are available for paediatric populations.
 Fosfomycin is not available in a rectal formulation, however the contribution of this mode of administration to the management of systemic neonatal sepsis is likely to be limited.
 One case report describes its successful use in a continuous subcutaneous infusion in combination with oral ciprofloxacin in a 14 year-old cystic fibrosis patient [34].
 However, no pharmacokinetic data are available.

 Serum protein binding is estimated to be below 3% [35].
 Fosfomycin concentrations in the CSF are much greater during the acute phase of meningitis than in the absence of inflammation.
 However, CSF concentrations (3.7-11% of measured plasma values) measured in 22 paediatric samples (including 1 neonatal subject) following treatment with IV fosfomycin were too low to justify fosfomycin monotherapy [36].
 80%–95% of the dose is recovered unchanged in urine within 24 hours [35].